Azhikode Assembly constituency

 Azhikode State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Kannur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is K. V. Sumesh of CPI(M).
+It is a Thiyyar dominated constituency.
+As of the 2026 assembly elections, the current MLA is K. V. Sumesh of CPI(M).

 Local self-governed segments

 Azhikode Assembly constituency is composed of the following 15 wards of the Kannur Municipal Corporation (Pallikunnu zone and Puzhathi zone) in Kannur Taluk, and five Gram Panchayats in the same Taluk: